dotnet/csharplang/proposals/low-level-struct-improvements.md

 ```

 ## Open Issues

+### Keywords vs. attributes
+This design calls for using attributes to annotate the new lifetime rules.
+This also could've been done just as easily with contextual keywords.
+For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `RefThisEscapes`.

+Keywords, even the contextual ones, have a much heavier weight in the language than attributes.
+The use cases these features solve, while very valuable, impact a small number of developers.
+Consider that only a fraction of high end developers are defining `ref struct` instances and then consider that only a fraction of those developers will be using these new lifetime features.
+That doesn't seem to justify adding a new contextual keyword to the language.

+This does mean that program correctness will be defined in terms of attributes though.
+That is a bit of a gray area for the language side of things but an established pattern for the runtime.

 ### Take the breaking change
 Consider for a minute a design where the compat problem was approached from the other direction.
 Effectively make it such that every method was implicitly `[RefFieldsEscape]` and then have an attribute that restores the span safety rules in place today.
 Say `[RefFieldDoesNotEscape]`.